 What is the career path for dental assistants?

+There are several possible paths to becoming a dental assistant.
+Some states require assistants to graduate from an accredited program and pass an exam.
+In other states, there are no formal educational requirements.
 Dental Assisting at the entry level might not require formal training, but most employers require at least a diploma (nine months to one year of training).
 Many dental assistants continue their education, progressing to higher levels of licensure and certification.
 Dental assisting is also an excellent launching pad to become a dental hygienist or dentist.